Glossary

 Place of Service code (POS)

-A two-digit code on the CMS-1500 claim form that identifies the setting where a healthcare service was delivered.
+Place of Service (POS) codes are two-digit numeric identifiers on the CMS-1500 claim form that tell payers where a healthcare service was delivered.
 CMS maintains the official POS code set.
-The POS code affects reimbursement: the same CPT code typically pays differently depending on whether the service was delivered in an office (POS 11), an outpatient hospital (POS 22), a telehealth setting (POS 02 or POS 10), or another setting.
-Using the wrong POS code is a billing error that changes how much you get paid.
+The POS code directly affects reimbursement: the same CPT code typically pays a different amount depending on whether the service was delivered in an office (POS 11), an off-campus outpatient hospital (POS 19), an on-campus outpatient hospital (POS 22), urgent care (POS 20), or a telehealth setting (POS 02 or POS 10).
+Using the wrong POS code is a billing error that changes how much you collect.

 Why this matters for your clinic

-POS codes directly affect reimbursement rates.
-Medicare pays more for the same CPT code in a non-facility setting (like a physician office, POS 11) than in a facility setting (like a hospital outpatient department, POS 22) because in a facility setting the facility separately bills for its overhead.
+POS codes directly drive reimbursement rates.
+Medicare pays more for the same CPT code in a non-facility setting (like a physician office, POS 11) than in a facility setting (like an on-campus outpatient hospital, POS 22, or off-campus outpatient hospital, POS 19) because in a facility setting the facility separately bills for its overhead.
 Billing the wrong POS code means collecting at the wrong rate, which is either an underpayment or a compliance risk depending on which direction the error runs.

 For multi-location practices, POS code discipline is a quality control issue.
-If providers are billing from a hospital outpatient department but using POS 11, or billing telehealth with the wrong code, systematic payment errors accumulate before anyone catches them.
+If providers are billing from an off-campus outpatient hospital but using POS 11, or billing telehealth with the wrong place of service code, systematic payment errors accumulate before anyone catches them.
 Regular POS code audits by service type and location are part of a healthy billing quality program.

 What good looks like